custom-cards/canvas-gauge-card/readme.md

 <a href="docs/screen_2.png" target="_blank"><img src="docs/screen_2.png"  width="250" height="244"/></a>

 ## Usage
-Download the files `canvas-gauge-card.js` and `gauge.min.js` to your home assistant config.
+Download the files `canvas-gauge-card.js` and `gauge.min.js` to your home assistant config from the `dist` folder.
 Add a module link to the `canvas-gauge-card.js` file.
 The link needs to be the same as where you put it.
 Example:
 ```yaml
 resources: